 A complete blood count (CBC) is a test that measures the cells that make up your blood: red blood cells, white blood cells, and platelets.
-You might get a CBC as part of your yearly check-up.
-Your doctor might also order it to:
+Your doctor may order a CBC as part of a routine check-up or to:

 - See if you have another health issue or to explain symptoms like weakness, fever, bruising, or feeling tired